 This means a real plan on what you have spent and plan on spending, not something you write on a napkin or on the back of a VRMA schedule.

 Make a list of all your marketing avenues and expenses, then give each time to perform.
 Afterwards, compare them and adjust accordingly.
-You can find a suggested approach in my example.

 The goal is to get to a point where relating your marketing sources is an apples to apples comparison.
 This can be difficult though, because many channels track success in their own way, or using their own set of tools.
 However, there are programs that can assist you in bridging the gaps in your data.

 Having a truly comparable set of marketing sources allows you to confidently test new initiatives, check your ROI, and make decisions.
 However, all channels are not created equally.
 Thus, breaking them up into logical categories helps to see your data more clearly.